MicrosoftDocs/azure-docs/articles/active-directory/active-directory-tou.md

     ![Audit Event](media/active-directory-tou/accepted-tou.png)

-## Audit Terms of use
+## View audit logs
-If you want to view historical acceptances and declines and not just the current status, Azure AD Terms of use provides audit logs.
-Each user consent triggers an event in audit logs that allows you to see who has accepted and when they accepted.
-These logs are stored for 30 days.
-You can view these logs in the portal or a .csv file.
+If you want to view additional activity, Azure AD Terms of use includes audit logs.
+Each user consent triggers an event in the audit logs that are stored for 30 days.
+You can view these logs in the portal or download as a .csv file.

-To get started with auditing, use the following procedure:
+To get started with audit logs, use the following procedure:

-1. Sign in to Azure and navigate to Terms of use at [https://aka.ms/catou](https://aka.ms/catou).
+1. Sign in to Azure and navigate to **Terms of use** at [https://aka.ms/catou](https://aka.ms/catou).

 1. Click **View audit logs**.